 Details of all training events are posted on the website

-Over a year on and these continue to be busy and challenging times in Public Health, and we appreciate all of the hard work and support from our Registrars, Specialty Tutors, Supervisors and colleagues.
-The Programme continues to keep business as usual, running events, supervisor training and ARCPs virtually.
+As we head into Winter, these continue to be busy and challenging times in Public Health and we appreciate all the hard work and support from our Registrars, Specialty Tutors, Supervisors and colleagues.
+The Programme continues to keep business as usual; running events, supervisor training and ARCPs virtually.
 The Training Programme has continued regular communication with the Specialty Tutor group and StRs by conducting bi-monthly teleconferences and attending monthly tutorials virtually.

 Health Inequalities Webinar Series